huggingface/dataset-viewer/workers/datasets_based/README.md

 # Datasets server - worker

-> Worker that pre-computes and caches the response to /splits
+> Worker that pre-computes and caches the response to /splits, /first-rows or /parquet.

 ## Configuration